Shelley Taub: 2006 State Senate campaign

 In 2006, Taub campaigned for a seat in the 13th District of the Michigan Senate.
-Originally, the Republican primary race was supposed to be between former her and former Rep. Robert Gosselin in a moderately safe Republican district.
+The Republican primary race was originally supposed to be between her and former Rep. Robert Gosselin in a moderately safe Republican district.
 When Democrat Andy Levin entered the race, however, Republicans feared that his name recognition and fundraising ability (as the son of an Oakland County Congressman and nephew of Michigan's Senator) in the county could make the seat much more competitive.

 After John Pappageorge joined the race, Gosselin dropped out in order to run for County Commissioner in Troy.

 The competition between Pappageorge and Taub was characterized in the media as fierce.
 Taub claimed that if she had known that Pappageorge was going to run for the Senate, she would not have run.
 She put Pappageorge's name as an endorser on about 20,000 fliers that were sent throughout the district.
 She also claimed that Pappageorge received illegal support from the Senate GOP through the New Century Fund, a political action committee (PAC) without any campaign history that funded campaign material on behalf of Pappageorge.

 Pappageorge won the August Republican primary 58.5% to Taub's 41.5%.

 Shelley Goodman Taub was re-elected as Oakland County Commissioner in 2008, winning back her old seat.